cirosantilli/git-tutorial/index.md

 Now when using `git diff --color`, this will work automatically.

+# Plumbing

+# Porcelain

+Plumbing commands are low level, porcelain are high level and more commonly used, built upon plumbing commands.

+The distinction is made on `man git` itself, which classifies commands as such.

+When using Git programmatically, plumbing commands should be used instead of porcelain, since their interface is more stable.
+Quoting `man git`:

+> The interface (input, output, set of options and the semantics) to these low-level commands are meant to be a lot more stable than Porcelain level commands, because these commands are primarily for scripted use.
+The interface to Porcelain commands on the other hand are subject to change in order to improve the end user experience.

 # Internals

 Learn them as early as possible: they unify many topics.